fahimrahmanbooom/fahimrahmanbooom/README.md

 ## 👋🏻 Hi there, I'm [Fahim Rahman](http://fahimrahman.xyz)

 I am a software engineer.
-Most of the time I work on 📱 iOS, 💧 Vapor, and 📟 Arduino.
-I enjoy reading different kinds of books, articles, blogs, podcasts, and movies.
+Most of the time I work on 📱 iOS, 💧 Vapor and 📟 Arduino.
+I enjoy books, articles, blogs, podcasts, and movies.

 <br>
 <br>